 Section 113(a)(b) of the Rehabilitation Act, as well as final §361.48(a)(2), requires ORS, in collaboration with the RIDE, to ensure that the required five PRE-ETS services are made available statewide to all students with disabilities in need of such services.
 RIDE will support ORS's collaboration with Local Education Authorities (LEA) in providing or arranging for the five required PRE-ETS described in this agreement to students with documented disabilities (students 14 years of age through their exit from high school) as defined under §361.5(c)(51), based on individual need once a student requests or is recommended for one or more of the PRE-ETS services.
 Any PRE-ETS service that ORS provides will be available to students identified by the school of record or to a student known as a person with a disability by the VR counselor.
-ORS will continue to offer a series of Pre-ETS introductory services to middle school youth ages 14 and above, to better prepare students with disabilities about employment.
+ORS will continue to offer a series of Pre-ETS for students age 14 through 22, to better prepare students with disabilities about employment.

-B. JOINT RESPONSIBILITIES:

-Both RIDE and ORS/DHS are the lead agencies in executing the Cooperative Agreement (CA) as follows:
+B. JOINT RESPONSIBILITIES: Both RIDE and ORS/DHS are the lead agencies in executing the Cooperative Agreement (CA) as follows: